-CPC EMS Students will recieve exposure to a variety of careers including Paramedic, Firefighting, Law enforcement, Nursing, Emeregencey medical dispatching and many other levels of specialty healthcare providers.
-Our course includes hands on field training the emergency room at St. John Macomb Hos[ital and also ambulance road experience with an EMS crew at Universal Ambulance in Sterling Heights.
-Other special events scheduled for this year include touring the CREST Center at Oakland Community College which features a state of the art burn tower as well as police and emergency rescue drill sites, a visit from an air rescue service that will land a helicopter and crew utilizing our training to set us landing zones and a demonstration on how to use the jaws of life to extricate trapped patients from damaged vehicles.
+CPC EMT students will recieve exposure to a variety of careers including Paramedic, Firefighting, Law Enforcement, Nursing, Emergency Medical Dispatching and many other levels of specialty healthcare providers.
+Our course includes hands-on field training in the emergency room at St. John Macomb Hospital and also ambulance road experience with an EMS crew at Universal Ambulance in Sterling Heights.
+Other special events scheduled for the year include touring the CREST Center at Oakland Community College which features a state of the art burn tower as well as police and emergency rescue drill sites, a visit from an air rescue service that will land a helicopter and crew utilizing our training to set us landing zones and a demonstration on how to use the jaws of life to extricate trapped patients from damaged vehicles.